malikrafsan/Multilevel-And-Multi-Inheritance-OOP/README.md

 ---

 ## About The Program
-- This program was developed to complete the Dagozilla ITB Day 3 Internship assignment and still in development.
+- This program was developed to complete the Dagozilla ITB Day 3 Internship assignment.
+This program is about implementing abstract class `Vehicle` with its own attributes and methods.
+Here, I implement some derived classes, using multilevel-inheritance and multi-inheritance concepts.
+Here is ilustration about inheritance in my program.

 ---